 Prevent dehydration and make it a habit to drink plenty of water.
-Water is helpful in your libido since dehydration can cause a number of negative side effects that can easily dull sexual desire.
-If you want to avoid possible fatigue, headaches and vaginal dryness then drink up to three liters of water per day.
+Water helps in improving your libido since dehydration can cause a number of negative side effects that can easily dull sexual desire.
+If you want to avoid possible fatigue, headaches, and vaginal dryness then drink up to three liters of water per day.

 Limit alcohol to one glass.
-Too much alcohol can ruin your ability to perform by affecting erectile function and can also inhibit your ability to orgasm.
+Too much alcohol can ruin your ability to perform by causing erectile dysfunction and can also inhibit your ability to orgasm.
 Opt for red wine which has a rich antioxidant profile that triggers nitric oxide production in the blood and relaxes artery walls.

 1 R.K.Sharam,Agnivesa’s Charaka Chikitsa sthana 1.1 verse 9- 12, page no 8,9,Chowkhamba Sanskrit Series-Varanasi 2017